Lewis County High School (Weston, West Virginia): Athletics

 LCHS is a member of the West Virginia Secondary School Activities Commission (WVSSAC) and competes at the Class AA level.
 The athletic department is in the 13 school Big Ten Conference.

 Music

 The music department at Lewis County is well known for their bands and choirs, which serve over 150 students.
-Performance based ensembles at the school include marching, pep, concert, and jazz bands; a percussion ensemble; a concert choir; a vocal ensemble; and a bluegrass band.
+Performance-based ensembles at the school include marching, pep, concert, and jazz bands; a percussion ensemble; a concert choir; a vocal ensemble; and a bluegrass band.

 The band program at LCHS is directed by Allen Heath, a Lewis County graduate.
-The marching band has nearly 90 members for its 2018-2019 season.
+The marching band boast over 100 members for its 2023–2024 season.
 During the fall, the marching band serves the community and football teams.
-In the winter, there is a pep band that performs at basketball games.
+In the winter, a pep band performs at basketball games.
 There is also a concert band in the winter, which continues through the spring.
 The jazz band and percussion ensembles rehearse and perform throughout the year.
 The bluegrass band, also known by LC Blue, is directed by Mark Lynch, a retired science teacher.